maplesond/spectre/README.md

 Should you want to run the tools without referring to their paths, you should ensure the `bin` directory is on your PATH environment variable.

+Unfortunately, as we cannot bundle Gurobi resources with SPECTRE, if you wish to enable Gurobi support you must install SPECTRE from source (see below).

 From source
 -----------

-Spectre is a java 1.7 / maven project.
+Spectre is a java 1.8 / maven project.
 Before compiling the source code, please make sure the following tools are installed:

 * GIT
 * Maven (make sure you set the m2_home environment variable to point at your Maven directory)
-* JDK v1.7+  (make sure you set the JAVA_HOME environment variable to point at your JDK directory)
+* JDK v1.8+  (make sure you set the JAVA_HOME environment variable to point at your JDK directory)
 * Make
 * Sphinx (may require you to install python, also make sure the sphinx-build is on the path environment variable)